 Raising four young boys, Angela and Anthony lives were always full of surprises.
-The biggest surprise of all was learning that their son Hunter needed brain surgery at Miami Children’s Hospital.
+The biggest surprise of all was learning that their son Hunter needed brain surgery at Nicklaus Children's Hospital, formerly Miami Children's Hospital.

 A Mother’s Instinct

 The first signs of trouble began when Hunter was only 5 years old.
 Suddenly the once-sharp kindergartener could not recall whether he was eating breakfast or dinner.
 “This was not like Hunter,” explained Angela, Hunter’s mother.
 Doctors in Coral Springs indicated that attention-deficit / hyperactivity disorder (ADHD) was the cause of the bouts of forgetfulness.
 Then one day, Hunter looked at Angela with a blank stare that lasted a few seconds.
 He did not move or blink.
 “When I would tell people about what had happened to Hunter, they would say that he was probably just messing with me,” said Angela.
 “Everyone thought I was crazy, but I knew something was definitely wrong.”